Telegram-Mini-Apps/telegram-apps/apps/docs/packages/telegram-apps-signals.md

 ### `unsub`

-Alternatively, to remove a listener, you can use the `unsub` method:
+Alternatively, to remove a listener, a developer can use the `unsub` method:

 ```ts
 function listener(current: boolean, prev: boolean) {